These claims are false, as everyone in the industry knows.

 It was remarkable that he not only arrived at the office later than others, but was also very well prepared.
 He took time to think and learn.
 He pursued ideas for a very long time and became known for building car brands, for example.
 That is an endurance sport.
 Many former SEAT/CUPRA colleagues can now read his handwriting in what is happening at Renault, in the "Renaulation".
 The progress is remarkable, even if it is still too early to call the game.
 The next wave of restructuring of the European car industry is upon us, and Luca is ready for it.

-Because a focused, in-depth conversation creates clarity.
+That's because a focused, in-depth conversation creates clarity.